Zihac/Introduction-to-ML-Models/ML_Prediction/ReadMe.txt

 The dataset used is from the Kaggle competition, available at https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data.

 I recommend opening my notebook on https://nbviewer.org/ for full visibility, as GitHub may truncate the code display.
-This can be done by simply copy and paste the GitHub link into nbviewer.
+This can be done by simply copy and paste https://github.com/Zihac/Introduction-to-ML-Models/blob/main/ML_Prediction/house-price-prediction-begining.ipynb into nbviewer.